-Even on the surface, this film is beautiful.
-With its intricate artwork, moving soundtrack, and relatable characters we want to root for.
-Beneath the surface, however, we find even more beauty.
-Following a young girl entering her teen years as she figures out who she is.
+Even on the surface, this film is beautiful, with its intricate artwork, moving soundtrack, and relatable characters we want to root for.
+Beneath the surface, however, we find even more beauty, as we follow a young girl entering her teen years as she figures out who she is.
 Sometimes we watch the film for the heart-warming story and the relaxing vibes it gives us, without even realizing just how true it is in our own lives and how it can relate to each one of us.

 Not only does Kiki’s Delivery Service teach us all about what it’s like to grow into adolescence, it also shows us what it’s like to become an adult.
 If anything, it may even teach us more about coming into adulthood than it does adolescence.